mslinn/jekyll_flexible_include_plugin/README.md

 ## Options

 - `attribution` see [`jekyll_plugin_support`](https://github.com/mslinn/jekyll_plugin_support#subclass-attribution)

 - `do_not_escape` keyword option caused the content to be included without HTML escaping it.
   By default, the included file will escape characters `&lt;`, `{` and `}` unless the `do_not_escape` keyword option is specified.

+- `from='regex'` specifies that the beginning of the output should discarded until the matching string or regex is encountered.

 - `highlight='regex pattern here'` wraps content matching the regex pattern within a `<span class='bg_yellow'></span>` tag.